nviennot/mongoid_lazy_migration/README.md

 ### Locked Migration Example

-Suppose we have a model GroupOfPeople with an array people_names, which is an array of strings.
-Our migration consists of introducing a new model Person, and removing the array people_names from GroupOfPeople.
-Here it goes:
+Suppose we have a model GroupOfPeople with an array people_names, which is an

+an array of strings.
+Our migration consists of introducing a new model called Person and removing the array people_names from GroupOfPeople.

 ```ruby
 class Person